leekelleher/umbraco-contentment/.github/README.md

 This project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md). **Play nice or go home.** :v::heart::dove:

 If you are unhappy with the project or documentation, please help to identify specific issues and work towards resolving them.
-Otherwise you are completely free to not use this software, complain on your favourite social network, or go shout into the void.
+Otherwise you are completely free to not use this software, complain on your favourite social network, or go [scream into the void](https://screamintothevoid.com/).

 Unacceptable behaviour towards myself (or contributors) may result in being blocked from accessing this repository.